 Enter your email to view this content

-Without industrial stormwater management programs, this runoff can cause environmental impacts and result in costly regulatory violations.
-Through proper planning, monitoring, and Best Management Practices (BMPs), facilities can reduce pollutant discharges and maintain compliance with federal and state stormwater regulations.
+With thoughtful planning, monitoring, and a proactive approach to Best Management Practices (BMPs), facilities can reduce or eliminate pollutant discharges and maintain compliance with federal and state stormwater regulations - avoiding costly enforcement actions and corrective measures.

 What Is Stormwater Runoff?